chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 The reason is that `chaos-controller-manager` failed to connect to `chaos-daemon`.
 You need to first check the Pod network and its [policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

-If everything is in order, you can fix this problem by using the `hostNetwork` parameter as follows:
+If everything is in order, you may fix this problem by using the `hostNetwork` parameter as follows:

 <PickHelmVersion>{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-mesh --version latest --set chaosDaemon.hostNetwork=true`}</PickHelmVersion>